NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Backdash ends 5 frames sooner
 - Grabbable moves: 8B, 8A, JA
 - 2A, 2A(A), 2AA(A), 2AAA(A) have 4 more damage each
+- JA first two frames cancel into 5A instead of landing
 - JY added
   - Removes the unsubbable state (this is applied for the first few release frames of all overhead throws)